 As part of the improvement scheme, weâ€™ll increase capacity of the junction by widening the roundabout, the slip roads and all of the approaches.

-We have designed this traffic management layout to help us to complete the work as quickly and safely as possible while minimising impact to drivers.
+We've designed this traffic management layout to help us to complete the work as quickly and safely as possible while minimising impact to drivers.

-To improve the flow of traffic around the junction, we will install two new sets of traffic signals at the junction at the A4538 Pershore Lane South and the A449.
+To improve the flow of traffic around the junction, we'll install two new sets of traffic signals at the junction at the A4538 Pershore Lane South and the A449.
 This will help improve journey time reliability by reducing congestion and queuing, particularly during peak times.
 Weâ€™ll also put new road surfacing, road markings, signs and street lighting in place to make it safer around the junction.

 Roadworks and Events for England